paolagonzalez0/penney_game_final/README.md

 # Penney's Game Project

+###  "In poker and in life, the game isn’t about the cards you’re dealt but how you play them." - Anon

 ## Description
 Penney's game is a card game where two players choose a pattern (like red, black, black) and play cards from the deck until that pattern appears.
 Scores can be calculated using cards (the number of total cards up until a pattern is found) or tricks (the number of times the pattern is found).